solectrus/hosting/guide/external-server/README.md

 Using Ruby 3.2.2 on platform aarch64-linux-musl

-Pulling from SENEC at [YOUR-SENEC-IP-ADDRESS] every 5 seconds Pushing to InfluxDB at http://[YOUR-SERVER-IP-ADDRESS]:8086, bucket my-solectrus-bucket
+Pulling from SENEC at [YOUR-SENEC-IP-ADDRESS] every 5 seconds Pushing to InfluxDB at http://[YOUR-SERVER-IP-ADDRESS]:8086, bucket solectrus

 Getting state names from [YOUR-SENEC-IP-ADDRESS] by parsing source code...
 OK, got 99 state names